rlyn122/Poro-Party/docs/server_side.md

 `gameActive` - Variable to track the status of whether a minigame is in progress

-`this.players` - Seperate from the `players` object defined before, this is a group kept by Phaser 3 to keep track of a specific class of sprites
+`this.players` - Seperate from the `players` object defined before, this is a group defined using Phaser 3 to keep track of a specific class of sprites

 ### Phaser 3 Functions